The Second International Orbital Debris Conference (IOC II)

 Houston, Texas area/Virtual, December 4–7, 2023

-We are happy to announce the Second International Orbital Debris Conference (IOC II) scheduled for December 4–7, 2023, in Houston, Texas.
-A final location will be announced at a later date.
+We are happy to announce the Second International Orbital Debris Conference (IOC II) scheduled for December 4–7, 2023, in Sugar Land, Texas.

 Purpose and Scope